Exploiting Activation Sparsity with Dense to Dynamic-k Mixture-of-Experts Conversion: Contributions

 Filip integrated the codebase and ran the experiments for GPT-2 and Gemma, performed the activation sparsity analysis, and all the analyses on language modeling models.
 He contributed to the design of dynamic-k gating and played a primary role in designing the experiments and writing the article.

 Bartosz set the research direction of the project and proposed the alternative routing scheme, dynamic-k expert selection, the additional activation sparsity enforcement phase for ReLU and GELU, and the replacement of MHA projection layers.
-He also wrote the shared codebase for the experiments, carried out the ViT-B experiments, and also played a primary role in the writing and editing of the article.
+He wrote the shared codebase for the experiments, carried out the ViT-B experiments, implemented the custom Triton kernels for the efficient implementation of the method, and also played a primary role in the writing and editing of the article.

 Mikołaj made this paper possible by performing all of the experiments at the initial stages of the project and implementing MoEfication and numerous variants of our method.
 He carried out the BERT experiments, performed weight sparsity compatibility analysis, the ablation study, and contributed to the crafting of the paper.